 What The Shock Doctrine shows is the huge power these companies have and shock therapy has affected the world, often by non-democratic means.

-No matter what your political affiliation, this is a fascinating book and one you should read to gain a greater understanding of the world we live in today.
+No matter what your political affiliation is, this is a fascinating book and one you should read to gain a greater understanding of the world we live in today.

 The Shock Doctrine summary